Minor Sustainable Society (follow up of Going Green)

-The climate crisis is a hot issue.
-All over the world governments are busy making Climate Action plans.
-Businesses talk about Greening the Economy, Biobased or Circular Economies.
-More people are aware of the huge amount of energy and materials we consume.
-The gap between rich and poor is growing faster.
-A better balance in the care for people, planet and profit is needed.
-Do you want to use your talent and contribute your ideas in order to create a more sustainable world?
-Than this minor Going Green is just for you.
+Since the Paris Climate Agreement almost 200 governments and large companies are busy making climate action plans.
+We are more aware of the huge amount of energy and materials we consume.
+The gap between rich and poor is growing.
+A better balance in our care for people, planet and prosperity (profit) is needed.
+Do you want to use your talent and contribute to create a more sustainable world?
+Than this minor Sustainable Society is just for you!

-Passed propedeutic year, preferably project or internship experience; also check requirements of your own study.
+Passed propedeutic year, preferably with project or internship experience; also check requirements of your own study.

 Project report (15 EC): mid June

 Roorda, Niko : Fundamentals of Sustainable Development, 2017 (second edition), Earthscan Routledge, isbn 978-1-138-09265-5

 Febr-March: Kick off symposium at the start (full day) and four blocks of lectures of 2-4 hours per week.
 Rest of the time is self study (Roorda book) and four assignments.
 Detailed schedule available by the end of December 2018 or the beginning of January 2019

 April-June: Project work, project progress meetings, consulting hours 3-4 hours per week, and 3-4 hours guest lectures/conferences.
 Rest of time to be planned by project teams.